 At the time of joining the insurable employment, an employee is required to fill in a Declaration Form (form1) and submit a family photo in duplicate to the employer, which is to be submitted to the ESI Branch Office by his employer.
 The employee is then allotted an insurance number for the purpose of his identification under the scheme and issued a temporary identity card for availing medical benefit for self and family for a period of three months.
 Thereafter, he is provided with a permanent photo identity card.
 A person once registered need not register again in case of change of employment.
 The same registration can be transferred from one place to the other.

 The benefits provided under the Act are related to the contribution paid by and on behalf of the insured person.
 Therefore to identify each insured person both for proper recording of the contributions received as also for honoring his claims for benefits, registration of an insured person is necessary.

-On registration under the scheme, the employee is termed as insured person.
-He is provided with a ‘temporary identification certificate' which is valid for a period of 3 months, but may be extended, if necessary till a permanent family photo identity card with family particulars is issued.
-The identity card serves as a means of identification both for availing medical benefit at the dispensary/hospital and availing cash benefits at the ESI branch Office.
-The identity card should be signed/thumb impression affixed by the insured person.
-Any changes in his residence/dispensary/employment are carried out by the Branch Office Manager in the identity card.
+On registration under the scheme, the employee is termed as an insured person.
+He is provided with a ‘temporary identification certificate' which is valid for a period of 30 days, but may be extended, if necessary till a permanent family photo identity card with family particulars is issued.

 If he leaves the employment before his registration process is completed, the employer may provide him with a ‘certificate of employment' consisting of his date of employment, date of leaving, family particulars etc. in form ESIC-86.
 Based on this certificate, that person and his family can avail ‘medical benefit' for a period of 3 months.